MEDUSA: Scalable Biometric Sensing in the Wild through Distributed MIMO Radars: Motivation

 \subsection{\system Design Challenges}

-While our experimental study motivates the need for a distributed MIMO radar for robust HVM across target and environment dynamics, realizing such a system is challenging.

-\textbf{\underline{\emph{Synchronization and phase coherency:}}} In developing an active MIMO radar system, it is imperative to guarantee synchronization of each radar element that operates with its own transmit/receive (TX/RX) chain.
-This poses a challenge in hardware design, where the system must provide adequate gain across all the distributed subarrays, while concurrently synchronizing them, lest leading to interference and degradation of target SNR and consequently obscured by additional reflections.
-Although challenging, high-precision, over-the-air clock synchronization is crucial for scalable deployment and operation of distributed MIMO arrays.
+While our experimental study motivates the need for a distributed MIMO radar for robust HVM across target and environment dynamics, realizing such a system is challenging. \textbf{\underline{\emph{Synchronization and Phase Coherency:}}} Ensuring synchronization of each radar element, each with its own TX/RX chain, is critical in active MIMO radar systems.
+This presents a significant hardware challenge, as the system must maintain adequate gain across all distributed subarrays while preventing interference and SNR degradation caused by unsynchronized reflections.
+Despite these difficulties, high-precision, over-the-air clock synchronization is essential for the scalable deployment and reliable operation of distributed MIMO arrays.